 - Select the tab you want to open

-How to Reopen Closed Tabs in Mozilla Firefox
+How to Reopen a Closed Tab in Firefox

 Mozilla Firefox has a similar method to reopen closed tabs as other browsers.
-To reopen a recently closed tab, follow these steps:
+Here’s how to open recently closed tabs in Firefox:

 Step 1: Right-click on the space beside the + icon.
 This will open a drop-down menu with several options.